logo

 Flickr (personal photography): https://www.flickr.com/photos/mjmackowski/

-International Plastic Modelers Society Region 10 Coordinator: https://ipmsr10.org
+International Plastic Modelers Society (former) Region 10 Coordinator: https://ipmsr10.org

 Beginnings